Identity of Speakers

 Other

-• Incident Political Orientation:
+Incident Political Orientation:

-Not Clear
+Not Clear -

-• Incident Responses:
+Incident Responses:

 Student sanctioned

-• Incident Status:
+Incident Status:

 No litigation

-• Was Speech Code incident
+- Was Speech Code incident

 Summary

-The suspension, which jeopardized Iyengar’s National Science Foundation fellowship, followed a series of disciplinary investigations.
-MIT’s Committee on Discipline grouped his essay with prior protests, including participation in a pro-Palestinian encampment and a demonstration at a Lockheed Martin recruiting event.
-On November 30, the committee ruled to suspend him until January 2026 and prohibit his physical access to campus.
+On November 8, 2024, MIT imposed an interim suspension on Iyengar and barred him from campus while initiating formal disciplinary proceedings.
+The suspension, which jeopardized his National Science Foundation fellowship, followed a series of disciplinary investigations.
+MIT’s Committee on Discipline grouped the essay with prior conduct, including participation in a pro-Palestinian campus encampment and a demonstration at a Lockheed Martin recruiting event.
+The university later expanded the disciplinary record to include these activities as part of its overall assessment.